 For the sake of the Southern Residents — and upholding the law – Ecojustice went back to the Federal Court of Appeal to seek leave to challenge Cabinet’s decision to re-approve the project.

-To our disappointment, the Federal Court of Appeal decided not to hear our case.
-In fact, the court declined to hear any environmental law arguments against the government’s Trans Mountain re-approval.
+When the Federal Court of Appeal decided not to hear our case — or any other environmental law arguments against the government’s Trans Mountain re-approval — Ecojustice asked the Supreme Court to reverse this decision.

 Even if neither of those scenarios play out, the increase in tankers will mean more underwater noise when current levels already severely impact the whales’ ability to navigate, hunt and communicate with each other.